dutchaug/beginners-workshop/lesson02/README.md

 private static final String TAG = MainActivity.class.getSimpleName();
 ```

-Or you can just use Jake Wharton's [Hugo](https://github.com/JakeWharton/hugo) library.
+Or, if you are just interested in which methods are called when, you can just use Jake Wharton's [Hugo](https://github.com/JakeWharton/hugo) library.

 Add this to your build.gradle file